Winners will earn scholarship money, chance to compete in national finals.

 For Haley’s winning oration, “The Black Hole of American Democracy: American Territories are Where Voting Rights Vanis,” Brock speaks on the over four million U.S. citizens in the American territories of Puerto Rico, Guam, the U.S. Virgin Islands and the Northern Mariana Islands who are denied their right to vote because of the Insular Cases.
 As she wrote, “because of the Insular Cases, citizens in the territories exist in what a dissenting justice called :the disembodied shad’ o ‘limbo status.
 Existing, but not heard from.
 Present but not represented.
 Four million Americans all live in alternate dimension of disenfranchisement.”

-This program presents participants with an academic speaking challenge that teaches important leadership qualities, the history of our nation’s laws,
+This program presents participants with an academic speaking challenge that teaches important leadership qualities, the history of our nation’s laws, the ability to think and speak clearly, and an understanding of the duties, responsibilities, rights and privileges of American citizenship.

 The subject in the prepared oration portion of the contest must be about some phase of the Constitution of the United States, emphasizing the duties and obligations of a citizen.
 The prepared oration must be the original effort of each contestant and must be 8-10 minutes in length.
 The speeches are done without amplification, notes or a podium.